willstepp/writings/joseph-the-son/jts-notes.md

 Grandfather wakes before everyone else, lights the stove to warm the house, makes coffee, biscuits.
 Watches the sun come up through the window.

 A visit by Minister Jacob.
 Joseph gazes lovingly through the outside window at his family indoors, where it was warm.
 Decorating a small pine with popcorn.
 A longing deep within.
 Something so far away from him.
 Tears came to his eyes.
 He somehow knew it would always be so.
 That it was not something he could possess.
 And it filled his heart with sadness.
 At least that was how his mind understood it.
+Invited to Fall Festival Sermon

+“All of creation is our brothers and sisters.”

-At work on Jacob’s farm.
+Work Day One: At work on Jacob’s farm.
-	Jesse
-	Hard Labor
+	Jesse calls his father ‘left yall. just a no account asshole. and you and your brother are just a bunch of bastards.’
+	Joseph lashes out but gets his ass kicked
+	Work is tearing down a tree

-The family goes to Wednesday Church.
+The family goes to The Fall Cornucopia.
 Fundraiser.
 	Sermon
-	Country Feast
+	Country Feast (Rich cinnamon apple pies)

-The dead chickens are discovered.

-Joseph and his brother track the culprit.
+	Jacob is inspired to restore the old house they live in

+Work Day Two: The dead chickens are discovered.
+Jacob asks Joseph in secret to discover the culprit, with his brother.
+Joseph asks Jacob to dinner, on behalf of mother.

 Minister Jacob comes over for dinner.
 Argument with grandpa.
-No God.
+There is no God.
 Drunk.

 Jacob at Dinner table: The heart deceives.
 A common belief.
 Yet I am not so sure.
 Do unto others as you would have them do unto you.
 So, you see.
 The capacity to judge right and wrong is inside every person.
 If this were not so then there would be no golden rule.

 You look like Jesus.
 Except you’re bald.
 That’s why I wear this hat.
 You like it?

-Grandfather whips Noah and Joseph cleans the room.
+Grandfather whips Noah and Joseph cleans the room, and waits patiently for the sun to rise.

+Joseph and his brother look for clues on Jacob’s farm.
 Joseph receives a new knife, told not to tell anyone.

 Grandfather takes Joseph and Noah out to feed the horses apples, fence breaks.
 We can fix it tomorrow.

-Grandfather gives Joseph the old knife he wanted.
+For his birthday, grandfather gives Joseph the old knife he wanted.
 “Come back to your family, Will.
 They need you now.
 That precious boy Joseph needs you.”
 Joseph cries.

+That’s his way of apologizing.
+“Your daddy ain’t coming back, Joseph.”
+“He will.”

 Buries the new one he received from Minister Jacob in shame.
+Where it would stay forever.

 Joseph and Noah trace the tracks to an old barn.
 Jason and other boys have already found the culprit, the old dog.
 Joseph defends it by repeating what Jacob told them all about God’s grace.
 They tell him Jacob paid them to hang it for killing the chickens.
 Joseph struck by Jesse but does not retaliate.
 Brother cries.
 They keep the dog.